 NCDA is a national non-profit organization which represents cities and counties nationwide which administer U.S. Department of Housing and Urban Development (HUD) funding.
 All of NCDA's members administer CDBG, but many also directly administer the HOME Investment Partnerships (HOME) Program, created in 1992.
-Besides CDBG and HOME funds, many of NCDA's members also administer the following HUD programs: Emergency Shelter Grants Program, Continuum of Care funding (Supportive Housing Program, Shelter Plus Care Program, and the Section 8/Moderate Rehabilitation Program), Housing Opportunities for Persons with AIDS (HOPWA), Brownfields Economic Development Initiative, Section 108 Loan Guarantees, and Lead Hazard Reduction funding.
+Besides CDBG and HOME funds, many of NCDA's members also administer Section 108 loans, Continuum of Care funding, Emergency Solutions Grants program, Housing Opportunities for Persons with AIDS (HOPWA), and Lead Hazard Reduction funding.

 NCDA is an association of people committed to assist local governments to achieve high quality, locally-responsive programs for making communities better places in which to live, particularly for low- and moderate-income people.
 NCDA's staff is committed to provide quality information, advocacy, and training to its membership.
 The association provides a monthly newsletter, e-mail alerts, training on both CDBG and HOME, legislative expertise on Capitol Hill, and experience with HUD.
 NCDA's Executive Director, Cardell Cooper, is the former Assistant Secretary for Community Planning and Development at HUD, responsible for administering CDBG, HOME, HOPWA, and HUD's homeless assistance programs nationally.